cyruscyliu/cyruscyliu.github.io/content/projects.md

 who are collaborative and competitive, and entrepreneurs can engage customers who are eager to buy innovative products.
 Be classy and be cool!

-## Software Skills and Assistant for Research Scholars
+## Soft Skills and Assistant for Research Scholars

 keywords: lab management, invited talks, proposal enhancement